Gaiden92/P13OC/doc/cicd.rst

 .. image:: img/image-select.png

-Third, complete the information (you can just change the name of the project fot now) We need to add 2 variables:
+Third, complete the informations (you can just change the name of the project for now)

+**We need to add 2 variables:**

 * key = DJANGO_DEBUG, value = 0
 * key = SECRET_KEY, clique on `generate`